Norman Kittson: Family

-Norman Kittson had been married three times.
-His first wife, Élise Marion (1831–1868) a Métis from the Red River Colony.
+Norman Kittson was married three times.
+His first wife was Élise Marion (1831–1868), a Métis from the Red River Colony.
 She was a daughter of blacksmith Narcisse Marion and the sister of Roger Marion (1846–1920), a conservative Member of Parliament.
-Kittson had many friends among the Red River Métis including a first cousin, Ambrose Lépine, who was an associate of Louis Riel.
-The Marion family, however, were opposed to Riel's Red River Rebellion.
+Kittson had many friends among the Red River Métis, including a first cousin, Ambrose Lépine, who was an associate of Louis Riel.
+The Marion family, however, opposed Riel's Red River Rebellion.
 When Élise died in 1868, Kittson took her body back to St. Boniface for burial among her family and childhood friends.
-He then married the Swiss Sophia Perret (1817–1889), daughter of Abraham Perret (also sometimes spelled Perry), and finally he married Mary Cochrane (1842–1886).
+He then married Sophia Perret (1817–1889), a Swiss woman who was the daughter of Abraham Perret (also sometimes spelled Perry).
+He later married Mary Cochrane (1842–1886).
 Kittson fathered nine children by his three wives.

-Kittson died 10 May 1888 in a dining car after ordering dinner while traveling on the Chicago and North Western Railway towards St. Paul.
-It was said of him that "he gave willingly but not ostentatiously to charitable causes".
-Kittson left an estate of over 1.2 million dollars to be divided between his children.
-One Margaret Robinson declared that she had been married to Norman Kittson in 1833 as shown on a marriage certificate she produced.
-Her claim for a third of the estate dollars was denied, as neither the locale nor the state (Wisconsin) where the marriage supposedly took place was then extant, the priest named on the certificate was in Ohio in 1833, and the type of paper on which the certificate was printed was of more recent origin.
+Kittson died May 10, 1888 in a dining car after ordering dinner while he was traveling on the Chicago and North Western Railway towards St. Paul.
+It was said of him that "he gave willingly but not ostentatiously to charitable causes."
+Kittson left an estate of over 1.2 million dollars to be divided among his children.
+There was a claim against his estate by a woman named Margaret Robinson, who declared that she had been married to Norman Kittson in 1833, as shown on a marriage certificate she produced.
+However, her claim for a third of the estate was denied, as neither the locale nor the state (Wisconsin) where the marriage supposedly took place was then extant, the priest named on the certificate was in Ohio in 1833, and the type of paper on which the certificate was printed was of more recent origin.